JOONKYUHONG/RML_Final_Project/README.md

 ### Intended Use

-* **Business Value**: The best remediated model will contribute to the lender's long-term success, profitability, and sustainability in the mortgage lending industry.
+* **Business Value**: Enhancing educational value for students studying mortgage lending in an academic setting.
-* **Objective**: The best remediated model can be used as an essential method or approach for identifying potential predatory lending practices, protecting consumers, promoting fair lending, ensuring market transparency, and facilitating accurate risk assessment for investors.
+* **Objective**: Providing practical experience in responsible machine learning projects for educational purposes.
-* **Intended Users** : The best remediated model can be customized to cater to the diverse needs of stakeholders across the mortgage industry, encompassing lenders, regulators, borrowers, and investors.
+* **Intended Users** : MSBA students and educators in the academic context of responsible machine learning.
-* **Any Additional** : GWU Students pursuing research projects or theses related to housing finance, consumer protection, or lending practices can utilize the model's predictions as a valuable data source.
-They can analyze the deviations in APRs, assess the impact on borrowers, and explore potential solutions to address unfair lending practices
+* **Additional Information** : Valuable educational resource for GWU students.

 ### Training Data

 * Data dictionary: